ldipotetjob/httpsecurity/wso2AM_Docker.md

 WSO2 has its [WSO2 docker file documentation](https://docs.wso2.com/display/DF120/WSO2+Dockerfiles+Documentation).
 I've made a review and I do not like at least for WSO2AM.

 Any way my first recommendation is ALLWAYS USE OFFICIAL IMAGES of course if it possible.
-I have test to many images from WSO2 and the best perfomance is for [WSO2 official site](https://hub.docker.com/u/wso2/).
+I have tested to many images from WSO2 and the best perfomance is for [WSO2 official site](https://hub.docker.com/u/wso2/).

 The problem: **The documentation is minimal or no documentation.**